woodcox/11ty-solid-base/README.md

 # 11ty Solid Base

-Nothing but a base HTML5 template and the esbuild setup to compile your Solid-js app alongside 11ty.
+A base HTML5 template and the esbuild setup to compile your Solid-js app alongside 11ty.

 Includes [11ty/is-land](https://www.11ty.dev/docs/plugins/partial-hydration/), [WebC](https://www.11ty.dev/docs/languages/webc/), [esBuild](https://esbuild.github.io), minifiying and autoprefixing of styles `postbuild` using [Lightning CSS](https://lightningcss.dev/).
 If you have different preferred browser targets, be sure to modify both the package `browserslist` and the value of `--target` within the `postbuild` script.

 ## Complie Solid-js to js
-Add your_solid.jsx file to the `src/assets/app` folder.
+Add `your_solid.jsx` file to the `src/assets/app` folder.
 Esbuild will output a minified js file.
 To configure esbuild modify `src/esbuild.11ty.js`.

 ## Shortcode
 If you need to compile your js script inline, use this shortcode: